Best Brooks Running Shoes

 While this may be a tad step down from the Launch 5, it is not by much.
 Runners will quickly fall-in-love with this shoe because of its unbelievable traction and roomy and spacious interior.

-There is proper cushioning absolutely everywhere in this shoe.
+There is proper cushioning absolutely everywhere in these shoes.
 This includes a fabric lining for an improved feel, removable molded foam for underfoot cushioning and a BioMoGo DNA midsole.

 In terms of how breathable this shoe is, there are synthetic upper materials and a flexible mesh.
 Yet, one runner expressed their ill-will towards the mesh claiming it is fairly cheap.